salgadoth/loja/README.md

-Simple CRUD RESTful API with an interface for adding, updating and deleting products.
+Simple CRUD application for adding, updating and deleting products.

 Built only with GOLang.